 "Art is Dead" by Bo Burnham.
 Especially jarring since Bo is usually a comedy artist.

-I must be demented, I must be psychotic, to think that I'm worthy of all this attention, of all of this money you worked really hard for.
+I must be psychotic, I must be demented, to think that I'm worthy of all this attention, of all of this money you worked really hard for.
 I slept in late while you worked at the drug store.
 My drug's attention, I am an addict, but I get paid to indulge in my habit.

 Faith Assembly's appropriately named Descent into Madness, his darkest and most depressing album yet, was written while Mark was struggling with various physical, mental, economic, and social adversities.